afiodorov/afiodorov.github.io/_posts/2022-12-29-announcing-thoughtful3.md

 Code of the project can be found [here][Code].

-I didn't know much about Metamask (extension that allows you to interact with Ethereum network) nor modern JabaScript 6 days ago and heavily used ChatGPT3 to generate boilerplate code for me & used DALL-E to generate a logo.
+I didn't know much about Metamask (extension that allows you to interact with Ethereum network) nor modern JavaScript 6 days ago and heavily used ChatGPT3 to generate boilerplate code for me & used DALL-E to generate a logo.

 [Thoughful3]: https://thoughtful3.eth.limo/